Hamidreza3252/CarND-Traffic-Sign-Classifier-Project/README.md

-- **Data Augmentation**:
+- **Data Augmentation - generating fake training data:**
-    Why is it required?
+    Why is 'data augmentation' required?
 After examining the provided raw data, I observed that it may not provide enough data for some categories,; in other word, the training dataset does not provide fair number of samples for each category.
 For example, some features have significantly more data than ohers.
-Here is the distribution of number of images of each category:
+Here is the distribution of number of images of each category (from column **'Original Dataset Size'** of  above table):

     `features_counts: [ 180 1980 2010 1260 1770 1650  360 1290 1260 1320 1800 1170 1890 1920 690  540  360  990 1080  180  300  270  330 450  240 1350  540  210 480  240  390  690  210  599  360 1080  330  180 1860  270  300  210 210]`